USS Howard (DDG-83): Namesake

 The ship is named in honor of 1st Sgt.
 Jimmie E. Howard, USMC (1929–1993), recipient of the Medal of Honor for his leadership of a platoon against repeated attacks by a battalion-sized Viet Cong force.
 After receiving severe wounds from an enemy grenade, he distributed ammunition to his men and directed air strikes on the enemy.
 By dawn, his beleaguered platoon still held their position.
 Howard had also received the Silver Star Medal for his service in the Korean War.
 Every time Howard set to sea from her previous homeport of San Diego, she passed within view of 1st Sgt.
 Howard's grave at Fort Rosecrans National Cemetery and saluted her namesake.

 Service history

 On 16 February 2007, Howard was awarded the 2006 Battle "E" award.
+On 11 June 2007, it was announced Howard was the recipient of the Arleigh Burke Fleet Trophy for Calendar Year 2006.

 On 28 September 2008, Howard was reported to be in pursuit of the Ukrainian ship Faina, which on 25 September 2008 was captured by Somali pirates en route to Kenya.
 Faina was reported to be carrying 33 Russian-built T-72 tanks along with ammunition and spare parts.
 Faina was eventually released by the pirates 5 February 2009.

-In 2008, Howard received the 2008 Arleigh Burke Fleet Trophy Award and provided humanitarian assistance to the Philippines.
+In 2008, Howard provided humanitarian assistance to the Philippines.

-CDR Amy M. McInnis is the tenth Commanding Officer, assuming command on 19 November 2015.
-CDR John J Fay was the ninth Commanding Officer, relieving CDR Zook.
-CDR David Zook was the eighth commanding officer, relieving CDR Bergmann on 21 September 2012.
-CDR Andree (Ande) E. Bergmann replaced CDR Scott Switzer on 17 March 2011 as the seventh commanding officer.
-Scott Switzer was the sixth commanding officer of Howard, replacing CDR Curtis Goodnight on 8 May 2009 during a ceremony at San Diego.